Consensys/security-workshop-for-devs/README.md

 In [exercise 5](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise5), we'll write a test to (dis-)prove an invariant in a [token contract](https://github.com/ConsenSys/devcon4-playground/blob/master/exercise5/token-with-backdoor.sol).
 The token code sample was shown by Josselin Feist on TruffleCon 2018 (shouts to our friends from [Trail of Bits](https://www.trailofbits.com)).

-The invariant we want to prove is that the user's balance can never exceed 1,000.
-A clean way to do this is to create a separate test contract that inherits from our test subject.
-Create a new file named `token-with-backdoor-test.sol` in the `exercise5` directory, and add a function containing an assert that is triggered if `balances[msg.sender]` is greater than 1,000:
+The invariant we want to verify is that a user's balance can never exceed 1,000.
+A nice way to do this is to create a separate test contract that inherits from the contract to be tested.
+Create a new file named `token-with-backdoor-test.sol` in the `exercise5` directory and add a function containing the assertion that balances[msg.sender] must never exceed 1,000:

 ```solidity
 import "./token-with-backdoor.sol";